World Grand Prix (darts)

+History

 Tournament format

-The tournament is unusual in that it is the only televised event in which players must commence and finish each leg on a double (including the bullseye).
+The tournament is unique as it is the only event in the PDC darts calendar that uses the "double in, double out" format, in which players must start on a double or the bullseye to start scoring and do the same to win a leg.
+The inaugural edition in 1998 featured matches consisting of sets played to the best of three legs, with Phil Taylor winning the final 13–8 against Rod Harrington.

-There have been several different formats for the tournament.
-The first event in 1998 was a straight knock-out tournament played in a setplay format with each set being contested over the best of three legs.
-The following year this changed to the best of five legs per set.
+The following year this changed to best of five legs per set.
 Furthermore, a group stage was introduced in 1999, with there only being four seeded players for the event, all of whom reached the semi-finals.
 In 2000, the tournament reverted to being a straight knock-out and has remained so ever since.

 The double-start format also makes landing a perfect nine-dart finish even more difficult, as it limits the number of combinations and guarantees that a player must finish on the bullseye (unless they start with one).
 There were two famous near misses in the first two years, the first with Phil Taylor in the 1998 final against Rod Harrington, when Taylor was distracted by loud commentary from Sid Waddell just before throwing the eighth dart (which Taylor hit) before he missed the bullseye; and the second in the 1999 semi final, when Harrington missed the bullseye against Taylor.

-The first nine-darter in Grand Prix history was eventually completed by Brendan Dolan in the 2011 semi-final against James Wade.
-In 2014, James Wade and Robert Thornton both hit perfect legs in the same match, the first time this happened in any televised event.
+Brendan Dolan became the first player to hit a double-start nine-dart finish, achieving the feat in his match against James Wade at the 2011 World Grand Prix; Wade and Robert Thornton both hit nine-darters in their match at the 2014 event, the first time this happened in any televised event.
 On all three occasions, the leg started with a score of 160 (starting on double 20), followed by 180, followed by finishing 161 with treble 20, treble 17, and bullseye.

+Location

+After first serving as host venue for the 2001 event, the Citywest Hotel in Dublin became the regular home of the tournament.
+In 2020, amidst the COVID-19 pandemic, the World Grand Prix was relocated to England due to the Citywest being used for health services, with the event being held in Leicester since 2021.